Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 • Go to the Settings tab.

-• Select Set up internet connection.
+• Select Set Up internet connection. set-up-internet-connection-ps5

 • Change IP Address Settings to Manual.

-• Use Google DNS as primary DNS (8.8.8.8).
+• Use Google DNS as Primary DNS (8.8.8.8) and 8.8.4.4 as the Secondary DNS.

 There you go; you now have a static IP.
 Test your internet connection to see if everything is okay.
+There should be no IP address trouble this time around.

-7. Set the PS5 as DMZ in the Router
+6. Set the PS5 as DMZ in the Router

 If you’ve connected the PS5 to the network switch or some other access point using a LAN cable, try connecting it directly to the router.